 - Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special-status species in local or regional plans, policies or regulations, or by CDFW or USFWS.
 (IV.a) - Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations, or by CDFW or USFWS.
 (IV.b) - Have a substantial effect on state or federally protected wetlands (including, but not limited to marsh, vernal pool, coastal, etc.) through direct filling, hydrological interruption, or other means.
 (IV.c) - Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites.
 (IV.d) - Conflict with any local policies or ordinances protecting biological resources such as a tree preservation policy or ordinance.
+(IV.e)

-(IV.e) - Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local regional or state habitat conservation plans.
+• Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local regional or state habitat conservation plans.
 (IV.f)

 As established in the environmental setting, the project area is not subject to a Habitat Conservation Plan.
 Further, the project area is not covered by a Natural Community Conservation Plan, nor any other approved local, regional, or state habitat conservation plan.
 Therefore, there would no conflicts with the provisions of such plans, and this impact will not be evaluated further in this chapter.
+For a discussion of potential water and soil contamination effects at off-site agricultural fields from manure pathogens as a result of project operations, see Chapter 10, Hydrology and Water Quality.

-The project includes approval of a new Conditional Use Permit (CUP21-011) from Merced County to officially merge the two existing separate dairy facility permits into a single permit.
-The proposed project would expand the existing dairy to house a total of 7,300 animals, including 4,000 milk cows, 500 dry cows, and 2,800 support stock.
-This represents an increase of 4,347 animals from existing numbers.
+The project includes approval of a new Conditional Use Permit (CUP20-004) from Merced County to modify and expand the existing dairy to house a total of 3,000 milk cows, 500 dry cows, and 500 bred heifers.
+This represents an increase of 1,265 animals from existing numbers.